 Suffrage and the right to hold political office was granted in 1948, but women are still underrepresented in politics.
 In 2012, Park Geun-hye, the daughter of former dictator Park Chung-hee, was elected president.
 Even though she never championed women’s rights as a politician, many were hopeful for change and saw this as a victory for gender equality.
 However, according to the Korean Women’s Associations United, sex crimes and the gender wealth gap became worse under Park.15 By 2016, her scandals and impeachment ended her presidency.
 Despite the existence of many problematic male politicians in Korean history, many blamed her failings on the fact that she was a woman.

 It’s seen in how even if both husband and wife work full-time jobs, women are still responsible for doing the cooking, the cleaning, and other domestic chores.

-It’s seen in the way my parents half-jokingly tsk-tsk-tsked me at the dinner table for claiming my bowl of noodles instead of serving my boyfriend before me even though my boyfriend insisted “ladies first”.
+It’s seen in the way my parents half-jokingly tsk-tsk-tsk me at the dinner table for claiming my bowl of noodles first instead of serving my partner before me even though he insists on “ladies first”.